zahidedusgun/HappyPaws/README.md

 - The details of the project, which we completed as Team 6, are provided below: ⇓

 ## Ozge's part [![Ozge](https://img.shields.io/badge/Ozge-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/ozgedincer)
+- The inception of the database design aimed at precisely understanding the project's requisites and establishing a comprehensive framework.
+A critical aspect involved in this process was the definition of data types and constraints, pivotal for guaranteeing the integrity of the data.
+The primary focus throughout was on creating a customized database meticulously aligned with the project's specifications.
 -
+- The foundational structure of the project has been successfully established with entity, common, and enum structures, and the initial stages of the project have been completed successfully.
+-
+- FluentValidation has been added to the created models, ensuring that users adhere to specific rules when registering in the system.
+-
+- In our project, I implemented the CQRS pattern using MediatR to enhance the overall architecture.
+This involved a significant code restructuring to clearly distinguish between commands, responsible for modifying the system's state (e.g., creating, updating, or deleting data), and queries, which handle data retrieval.
+With the integration of MediatR, I established a mediator responsible for facilitating communication between different components of the system.
+This mediator efficiently dispatches commands or queries to their designated handlers, fostering a more organized and maintainable codebase.
+The incorporation of CQRS with MediatR has brought notable improvements to our project.
+The clear separation of concerns has not only made the codebase more scalable but also enhanced its maintainability and overall comprehensibility.

 ## Zahide's Part  [![Zahide](https://img.shields.io/badge/Zahide-181717?style=for-the-badge&logo=github&logoColor=white)](https://github.com/zahidedusgun)